Donald R. Knauss

 Chairman of the Board and Chief Executive Officer

-Knauss sits on the board of directors for Kellogg Company.
-He previously served as a director of URS Corporation.
+Knauss sits on the board of directors for Kellogg Company and McKesson Corporation.
 He also sits on the economic advisory council of the Federal Reserve Bank of San Francisco.

 Knauss has a long-standing commitment to promoting workplace equality and embracing diversity.
 In 2006, he received The Jackie Robinson Foundation's ROBIE Award for industry achievement.
 The ROBIE Award is the foundation's highest tribute to an individual who has promoted and expanded opportunities for minorities in the corporate world.